Projects

 E.A.T.
 Bibliography, August 12, 1965-January 18, 1980 / by Billy Klüver.
 Rev. ed.
 New York: Experiments in Art and Technology, 1980.

 The E.A.T.
 Bibliography provides a list of over 600 bibliographic references to material published by E.A.T. and articles on E.A.T. activities from 1965 to 1980.
-The Semantic Lab has converted this bibliographic information into linked data with the goal of enhancing the E.A.T. + LOD knowledge base and providing a unified access point to E.A.T. sources.
-Project documentation can be found on our Wikibase.
+The Semantic Lab has converted this bibliographic information into linked data with the goal of enhancing the E.A.T. knowledge base and providing a unified access point to E.A.T. sources.
+A browsable version of the E.A.T.
+Bibliography, driven by SPARQL queries, is available here.
+Project documentation is available on the Wikibase Project Page.

 Davis, J. & Kaplan, A. (October 29, 2023).
 E.A.T. + LOD Projects: Semantic Lab + Wikibase Vocabulary.
 Presented at Wikidata Day 2023 in New York City.